klokom/package-fzf-installer/README.md

 ./install-fuzzypackinstaller.sh
 ```

-Once installed, you can open a fuzzy search menu and install packages directly from your system repositories (or AUR on Arch).
+Once installed, you can open a fuzzy search menu and install packages directly from your system repositories (or AUR on Arch) as well as optionally snaps and flatpaks from their repositories (snapcraft and flathub, respectively).

 ## Features